rust-lang/regex/record/compile-test/README.md

 This directory contains the results of compilation tests.
-Specifically, the results are from testing both the from scratch compilation time and relative binary size increases of various features for both the `regex` and `regex-automata` crates.
+Specifically, the results are from testing both the from-scratch compilation time and relative binary size increases of various features for both the `regex` and `regex-automata` crates.